Tanzer 27: Production

 Production of the boat was commenced in 1982 by Tanzer Industries.
 The company entered bankruptcy in May 1986 and production had ended by that time.

 Design

-The Tanzer 27 is a small recreational keelboat, built predominantly of fibreglass, with wood trim.
+The Tanzer 27 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a masthead sloop rig, a transom-hung rudder and a fixed fin keel or optionally, a shoal-draft keel.
 It displaces 6200 lb and carries 2250 lb of ballast.

 The design differs from the PY 26 in that it has deck-stepped mast in place of the keel-stepped mast and different interior.

 The boat was built with a standard keel that gives a draft of 4.50 ft.
 A shoal-draft keel with a draft of 3.25 ft, was a factory option.

 The boat with the standard keel has a PHRF racing average handicap of 204, with a high of 198 and a low of 210.
 With the shoal draft keel the PHRF racing average handicap is 231.
 It has a hull speed of 6.36 kn.